truenas/middleware/docs/userguide/freenas_jails.rst

     :width: 4.2in
     :height: 2.4in

-.. warning:: if you have already installed a plugin, all of the fields in this screen will automatically be filled in.
-You should still double-check that the pre-configured IP addressing values are appropriate for your jails and will not conflict with addresses used by other systems on the network.
+.. warning:: if you have already installed any :ref:`Plugins`, the "Jail Root", "IPv4 Network", "IPv4 Network Start Address", and "IPv4 Network End Address" will automatically be filled in.
+You should double-check that the pre-configured IP addressing values are appropriate for your jails and will not conflict with addresses used by other systems on the network.

 Table 13.1a summarizes the fields in this configuration screen.
 Refer to the text below the table for more details on how to properly configure the "Jail
 Root" and network settings.
 Some settings are only available in "Advanced Mode".
 To see these settings, either click the "Advanced Mode" button or configure